top of page

 Catatonia and Fear

-Catatonia is described as a movement and behavioral disorder but its cause is not well understood.
+Catatonia's cause is not well understood.
 The focus of healthcare professionals has been on diagnostic criteria based on the observation of a variety of movements and behaviors.
 Fear is a theme that comes up as a possible cause and it appears that suffering and distress seems to be prominent in patients with Catatonia.

-“While it may seem that patients with Catatonia have either withdrawn into themselves or are caught in a web of delusion, there appears to be a preoccupation with heightened distress and active fears that fully occupy their consciousness.”
+Dr. Max Fink has expressed the idea that Catatonia is based in fear in his book, The Madness of Fear: The History of Catatonia and in the 2017 article by Dr. Max Fink and Professor Edward Shorter, Does persisting fear sustain catatonia? which states “While it may seem that patients with Catatonia have either withdrawn into themselves or are caught in a web of delusion, there appears to be a preoccupation with heightened distress and active fears that fully occupy their consciousness.”

 It has also been postulated that there is a correlation between Catatonia and intense fear associated with trauma.
 Several case studies have described the association of Catatonia with PTSD.
 In one case study, a 12-year old female patient had two life-threatening experiences.
 She presented with four of the 12 specified criteria for Catatonia in the DSM-5 prior to treatment with ECT and was discharged with complete improvement.
 Of note, there has been some discussion of whether refugees who have fled war torn countries and are diagnosed with resignation syndrome may have Catatonia.